 Scripture: Yea, though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me, (Ps.
 23:4 KJV).

 “The Valley of the Shadow of Death” was an actual place.
 It was a dreadful intimidating place through which one must travel on the road to Jerusalem from Jericho.
 It was a place favored by thieves and murderers who took advantage of travelers that braved a road adjacent to deadly terrain.
 A valley is a low place between two high places.
 In order to have a valley there must be mountains on either side.
 Mountains on the left of us and on the right of us.
-Without the mountains there is no valley.
+Without the mountains there are no valleys.

 The same is true in our spiritual life.
 To reach the place where God is leading us we must sometimes traverse the valley of the shadow of death.
 Though we walk through the valley of the shadow of death, there are no shadows because God’s light is shining down on us.